-- The FSDB Learning Network, led by FSDB Instructional Services, is a professional development program for staff.
+- The FSDB Learning Network, led by Instructional Services, is a professional development program for staff.
 It provides opportunities at a variety of levels ranging from bits of knowledge to in-depth training.
 Annually, the Parent Liaison partners with the Learning Network to offer staff training for FSDB employees focusing on the importance of building a strong partnership between home and school. - Throughout the year, the Parent Liaison attends meetings, shares information and provides support to all staff members to ensure that our schools and programs campus wide are family friendly.
+Staff members are also encouraged to utilize the resources provided through Florida's Department of Education's Family Engagement/Parent Involvement website. - Seeing the positive response from teachers, specialists, and administrators and parents alike, content for the 2023-2024 parent training and capacity-building activities will include topics that will enable a cohesive conversation and understanding between school and home.
+The trainings/workshops may include the following topics: strategies for working with the various types of families, sharing published research and best practices, conferencing with students and their families, and encouraging staff attendance.